rivethealth/rules_javascript/README.md

 ## Developing

 Some JS build products need to be boostrapped.
+They are checking into version control.

-To refresh these, run scripts/gen-js.sh, which re-builds and copies them to source tree.
+To refresh these, run `bazel run //tools:gen_js`, which re-builds and copies them to source tree.
 If that breaks, you'll have to rollback to the last good state of the generated files.